Elia Martell, art by Elalendi ©

 Elia Martell was the fourth child and first daughter born to the ruling Princess of Dorne, and the second child to live past infancy.
 She was born a month premature, and her older brother Doran did not expect her to live, when he learned about her birth; she survived, however, though her health was always fragile thereafter.
 During her youth she was very close to her younger brother, Oberyn, to whom she was only one year apart.

-Several years later, Elia's mother was able to arrange her marriage to Prince Rhaegar Targaryen.
-In early 279 AC, Elia and Rhaegar were betrothed.
-They married a year later, in 280 AC, in a great ceremony at the Great Sept of Baelor in King's Landing.
-They moved to Dragonstone shortly after their marriage, where later in 280 AC, Rhaegar and Elia's first child, Rhaenys.
-When the baby was presented to Rhaegar's parents in King's Landing, Queen Rhaella embraced her granddaughter warmly, but King Aerys refused to touch or hold the child and complained that she "smells Dornish."
-Rhaegar and Elia's second child, Aegon, was born near the new year of 282 AC.
+Elia and Prince Rhaegar Targaryen were betrothed in early 279 AC, and they married a year later, in 280 AC, in a great ceremony at the Great Sept of Baelor in King's Landing.
+They moved to Dragonstone shortly after their wedding, where later in 280 AC, Rhaegar and Elia's first child was born, Princess Rhaenys.
+When the baby was presented to Rhaegar's parents at court, Queen Rhaella embraced her granddaughter warmly, but King Aerys II refused to touch or hold the child and complained that she "smells Dornish".
+Rhaegar and Elia's second child, Prince Aegon, was born near the new year of 282 AC.

 Consequences to Elia's murder

-Although Gregor Clegene involvement is common knowledge at Casterly Rock, the official histories (written by the victors) records that it is not known who murdered Princess Rhaenys in her bed, or who smashed the infant Prince Aegon's head against a wall and killed Elia.
-Some rumors say Aerys had commanded it when he learned that Tywin Lannister had taken up Robert's cause, while others suggest that Elia did it herself for fear of what would happen to her children in the hands of her dead husband's enemies.
+Although Ser Gregor Clegane's involvement is common knowledge at Casterly Rock, the official histories (written by the victors) record it is not known who murdered Princess Rhaenys in her bed, or who smashed the infant Prince Aegon's head against a wall and killed Elia.
+Some rumors say King Aerys II Targaryen had commanded it when he learned that Lord Tywin Lannister had taken up Lord Robert Baratheon's cause, while others suggest that Elia did it herself for fear of what would happen to her children in the hands of her dead husband's enemies.

-However, according to Tywin Lannister himself, he thought the deaths of Elia's children had been necessary to prove the loyalty of House Lannister to the rebel cause after his neutrality, so he directly ordered them killed.
-Tywin claims, however, that he had never ordered the rape, and that Elia, by herself, had been nothing, stating that her death had been unnecesary.
-He claims that he most likely had neglected to mention her when giving orders to Gregor Clegane, and that Clegane had killed her because he had not explicitly been told by Tywin to spare her.
-Elia's younger brother, Oberyn, however, believes that Tywin had Elia and her children killed as revenge for the slight he suffered when Aerys II refused the marriage of his son and heir, Rhaegar, to his daughter, Cersei, marrying Elia, whom Tywin had refused for his own heir, to Rhaegar instead.
+According to Tywin, he thought the deaths of Elia's children had been necessary to prove the loyalty of House Lannister to the rebel cause after his previous neutrality, so he directly ordered them killed.
+Tywin claims, however, that he had never ordered the rape, and that Elia, by herself, had been nothing, stating that her death had been unnecessary.
+He claims that he most likely had neglected to mention Elia when giving orders to Gregor, who killed her because he had not explicitly been told by Tywin to spare her.
+Elia's younger brother, Prince Oberyn Martell, however, believes that Tywin had Elia and her children killed as revenge for the slight he suffered when Aerys II refused the marriage of his son and heir, Prince Rhaegar Targaryen, to his daughter, Cersei Lannister.
+Aerys married Elia, whom Tywin had refused for his own heir, to Rhaegar instead.

-The Martells were enraged by the murder of Elia and her children.
-Oberyn wanted to continue the war and champion the cause of Viserys Targaryen, the only surviving son of King Aerys II Targaryen.
-Secret messges were sent, but the new Hand of the King, Jon Arryn, travelled to Sunspear, where he returned the body of Prince Lewyn Martell, and spoke with Prince Doran, ending all talks of war.
-However, Doran Martell, the Prince of Dorne, claims he has been working on the downfall of Tywin Lannister since the day he was told about the fates of Elia and her children.
+House Martell was enraged by the murder of Elia and her children.
+Oberyn wanted to continue the war and champion the cause of Prince Viserys Targaryen, the only surviving son of Aerys II.
+Secret messages were sent, but the new Hand of the King, Lord Jon Arryn, travelled to Sunspear, where he returned the body of Prince Lewyn Martell, and spoke with Doran Martell, the Prince of Dorne, ending all talks of war.

 A Game of Thrones